rhauser15/rhauser-buildChallenge-Feb/README.md

 This performs the following steps:

 * Builds the React app in the `src` directory
-* Generates a random code used to access the Video app
-* Deploys the React app and token server function as a Twilio Serverless service.
+* Deploys the React app as a Twilio Serverless service.
-* Prints the URL for the app and the passcode.
+* Prints the URL for the app.

-**NOTE:** The Twilio Function that provides access tokens via a passcode should *NOT* be used in a production environment.
-This token server supports seamlessly getting started with the collaboration app, and while convenient, the passcode is not secure enough for production environments.
-You should use an authentication provider to securely provide access tokens to your client applications.
-You can find more information about Programmable Video access tokens [in this tutorial](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens). **As a precaution, the passcode will expire after one week**.
-To generate a new passcode, redeploy the app:
+Overrwrite existing deployment:

     $ npm run deploy:twilio-cli -- --override